WilliamAufort/ER01/README.md

 A simple project for the ER01 do practize R and all the things around.

+One can also find the final HTML webpage generated [here](http://perso.ens-lyon.fr/william.aufort/ER01.html).

 #Licence

 DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE